xyflow/react-flow-docs/docs/introduction.md

 ## Pro Subscription

 We are working full time on React Flow and related projects.
-If you are using React Flow commercially, please consider to do a monthly [pro subscription](https://pro.reactflow.dev) or a [sponsorship](https://github.com/sponsors/wbkd).
-With the pro subscription you are allowed to remove the "React Flow" attribution and you can get support through our private discord channel.
-And most importantly, you secure further development of the library.
+If you are using React Flow commercially, please consider to do a monthly [pro subscription](https://pro.reactflow.dev/pricing) or a [sponsorship](https://github.com/sponsors/wbkd).
+By subscribing to React Flow Pro you are helping us to secure the further maintenance and development of the library.

+## Attribution

+React Flow includes a small attribution that links to the React Flow website.
+We expect you to only remove the attribution if you are subscribed to one of our React Flow [Pro plans](https://pro.reactflow.dev/pricing) or [sponsor us](https://github.com/sponsors/wbkd) on Github with at least 129$ per month.
+You can find more information regarding the attribution in our [FAQs](https://pro.reactflow.dev/faq).

 ## Migrate to v10